cooperka/frontsteps-doc-exporter/README.md

 # FRONTSTEPS document exporter

-Third-party software to export your documents out of https://frontsteps.com community portals.
+Export all your documents out of https://frontsteps.com community portals.

+Useful for backups & migration.
+Created by a community member (not endorsed by FRONTSTEPS).

 ## Usage

-### Prerequisites
+### Setup

 1. Install [Python 3](https://www.python.org/) if you don't already have it.
-1. Install packages: `pip install python-dotenv`
+1. Install required packages: `pip install python-dotenv`

-### Downloading your files
+### Download your files

 1. Clone this repository onto your computer.
 1. Rename [`.env.example`](/.env.example) to `.env` and edit the file by following the instructions inside.